Fresh Fruit Pizza

 - Fresh fruit, sliced as needed (I used blueberries, raspberries, blackberries, strawberries, green grapes, and kiwi)

 - ¼ cup strained apricot jam to glaze, optional

 - Cream the butter and sugar with a hand mixer until light and fluffy.
 Beat in egg and vanilla.

 - In another bowl, whisk together the flour, salt, baking powder, baking soda, and cornstarch.
 Add the dry ingredients to the butter mixture and mix until just combined.
-Cover and chill at least 30 minutes, but longer is better to prevent spreading when baked.
+Cover and chill for at least 30 minutes, but longer is better to prevent spreading when baked.

 - Preheat oven to 350°.
 Grease a 12-inch pizza pan and pat the cold cookie dough into a flat round.
 Bake for 18-20 minutes or until very light brown.
 Do not over-bake.
 Cool before frosting.

-- To make frosting, whip the cream cheese and butter until light and fluffy.
+- To make the frosting, whip the cream cheese and butter until light and fluffy.
 Add vanilla and lemon juice and mix until combined.
 Add the powdered sugar and mix until well incorporated.

-- Spread frosting over cooled crust leaving about ½-inch of the edge unfrosted.
+- Spread frosting over the cooled crust leaving about ½-inch of the edge unfrosted.
 Arrange fruit in concentric circles as desired.

 - To glaze, heat the strained apricot jam with a teaspoon of water.
 I used the microwave.
 Using a pastry brush, glaze the fruit.

 Use any combination of fruit you'd like.
 Berries and soft fruit cut into bite-sized pieces works best.